DANISO: Now that PP has danced and celebrated on Bingu's grave, what next?

 uplifted along with him.
 But to foist the second term Bingu on all of us

 as Malawi's best president, is an insult.
 An insult to the SMEs whose

 businesses had to shutdown in the face of an all conquering business

-juggernaut from his tribe who had to DANISO: Do you remember the poor
+juggernaut from his tribe that has diversified into everything, even supplying food and firewood to prisons.
+DANISO: Do you remember the poor

 orphans whose land was grabbed?
 Malawi's best president?
 My foot!
 Let me